spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 3. Double-check the accuracy of the pairing code used for the gateway installer VM.
 A pairing code is a unique authentication code Palette generates for each gateway installer instance.
 Confirm that it matches the value you copied from Palette.

 4. Ensure the Palette endpoint is correct and has no trailing slash "`/`".
 If you use Palette SaaS, the default endpoint is `https://console.spectrocloud.com`.
-If you are using Palette deployed in a self-hosted environment, use the endpoint as applicable to you.
+If you are using a self-hosted Palette instance, use the domain name as applicable to you.
 If the Palette endpoint is incorrectly specified, relaunch a new gateway installer VM with the correct values.

 5. Another potential issue may be a lack of outbound connectivity from the gateway installer VM to Palette.
 The installer VM needs to have outbound connectivity directly or via a proxy to download the installation artifacts from Spectro Cloud.
 Check for any network restrictions or firewall rules in the network settings that may block communication.
 Adjust the proxy settings, if applicable, to fix the connectivity.
 Alternatively, you can relaunch a new gateway installer VM in a network that supports outbound connections to Palette.